 Entry-level: Our basic, entry-level course is Elementary French 101.
 Note: According to university policy, students who have had two or more years of High School French cannot receive course credit for Elementary French 101 & 102.
 Students with some experience in French and relatively lower placement scores are placed into 121, a refresher course.

 200-level: Students who place at the "FFW" (or 200-level) are encouraged to take advanced language courses (213, 214, 224, 301) or reading-intensive courses (215/217 and 216/218).
 FFW placement may fulfill the language requirement for Honors societies such as Phi Betta Kappa

 300-level: Students who place at the "FFH" (or 300-level) or who have advanced placement credit can choose among 300 level courses but are also advised to take the Honors Introduction to French Literature sequence (217 & 218).

 Students are encouraged to contact the Undergraduate Director with any questions about placement.

 The department is happy to help identify the correct placement for students who have special circumstances.
-Examples include: a native speaker, a creole speaker, courses taken at other universities, non-academic experience in France, desire to accelerate program, et cetera.
+Examples include: multilingual learners whose first language is French or French-based creole; heritage speakers with sustained exposure to French; evaluation of courses taken at other universities, non-academic experience in France, desire to accelerate program, etcetera.